What is an Extended Forensic Evaluation?

 What happens when the sessions are completed?

 The EFE is an evaluation of the child.
 A written report is provided to the court.
-Sessions for children are digitally recorded and available if ordered for review by the courts.
+Sessions for children are video-taped and available if ordered for review by the courts.
 The EFE is NOT therapy.
 It incorporates therapeutic techniques, tools and training to meet the needs of the child while following forensically sound practices.
 The evaluation lays a foundation for treatment if needed and referrals to appropriate agencies/individuals may be made.

 Forensically Sensitive Therapy (FST)